whoami730/cs741-project/fsr/lfsr.md

 $b$ a copy of the *last discrepancy* since $L$ was updated,\
 and the multiplication by X^m is but an index shift. \
 The new discrepancy can now easily be computed as $d = d−(d/b)b = d−d = 0$.
 This above algorithm can further be simplified for modulo 2 case.
 See Wiki.

-### Application of LFSRs
-Combinations of LFSRs are used extensively to create stream ciphers with low computational overhead.
-One such generator is Geffe generator which uses 3 LFSRs internally to generate an output bit.

 ### Geffe Generator
 The Geffe generator consists of three LFSRs: LFSR-1, LFSR-2 and LFSR-3 using primitive feedback polynomials.
 If we denote the outputs of these registers by $x_1$, $x_2$ and $x_3$, respectively, then the Boolean function that combines the three registers to provide the generator output is given by